RioAraki/leetcode2020/leetcode/LeetcodeTag.md

     **math**, **string**
     do the binary calculation directly or
     transfer it to decimal by `int(x, 2)` then transfer back to binary by `bin()`

+68. Text Justification
+    **string**
+    Algorithm is straightforward.
+You just need to consider a lot of cases and write it carefully.

 Q417: 2d array, medium, unsolved
 Q829: math, medium
 Q830: string, easy